 We started to wonder, is it even worth it?

 We began to rethink our entire trip plan.
 Is this too much of a hassle?
 Should we even go to Vietnam anymore?
 Should we fly to another country instead?
 We did some more digging online and found a Vietnam Consulate in Sihanoukville—roughly two hours from where we were staying in Kampot.
-So our crazy plan to save our trip to Vietnam began to take shape.
+And so our crazy plan to save our trip to Vietnam began to take shape.

 After a long, winding bus ride, we arrived at the consulate.
-We walk in, fill out all of the forms and think we have finally done it, let’s get this visa and move on!
+When we arrive we fill out all of the forms and think we have finally done it, let’s get this visa and move on!
 Scratch that.
 Even with my offer of extra money, the man working the consulate said the earliest we could get our visa was 5:00.
 We were not getting to Vietnam that night.
 Big time letdown.

 Forced To Stay

 Sihanoukville was a town we planned on completely avoiding in Cambodia.
 It is over-populated, dirty, and has become too much of a party scene for the town to handle.
 We did not have a choice, we had to stay.
 After doing some research, we headed to the outskirts of the town to stay in a quieter area.

 As soon as we walked in the same man we’d spoken to earlier took one look at us and repeated: “no visas until 5:00”.
 Ok, no big deal we will wait.
 While waiting, we noticed that the man working behind the glass was not working on visas, but instead looking at YouTube videos, playing a game on his phone, and looking for dinner recipes on his computer.

 We head back to our hotel and are so excited to go to Vietnam.
-We even book our trip to Phu Quoc and find the most perfect resort to stay on while there.
+We book our trip to Phu Quoc and find the most perfect resort to stay on while there.
 After booking our next days’ plans, we found a brick oven Italian pizzeria which was exactly what we needed.
 In a very roundabout and long way, when everything went wrong, it somehow worked out for the best.
-And after you read about our Phu Quoc experience, it was worth all of the trouble.
+And after you read about our Phu Quoc experience, you’ll see that it was worth all of the trouble.

 Time and Cost for Vietnam E-Visa:

-Time: We started this Process on Friday, December 8th and did not arrive in Vietnam until December 14th.
+Vietnam Evisa Processing time: We started this Process on Friday, December 8th and did not arrive in Vietnam until December 14th.
 It took us 6 days to get our visa.

-Tips For Getting a Vietnam E-Visa:
+Tips For Getting a Vietnam Visa:

-Plan ahead: If you know the exact date when you are going to Vietnam, it is much easier to plan when you have weeks or months to work with.
+- Plan ahead: If you know the exact date when you are going to Vietnam, it is much easier to plan when you have weeks or months to work with.

-Pay the extra money and get it through a private agency.
+- Pay the extra money and get it through a private agency.
 Whether you are getting the Visa on arrival—only an option if you are flying into the country—or an E-Visa.
 The private companies do all of the legwork that we did ourselves and also can expedite it for same day visas.
 Worth the extra money.
 Let me say this one more time, pay the extra money and get your visa through a private agency.